markbrennand/force-framework/README.md

 concrete class providing the interface.
 This helps to prevent the use of the class for something other than its single use.

-The O of SOLID is Open Closed.
-A class is Open for extension and Closed for modification.
-The pattern used in classes using this API meets this requirement.

 See [Types](source/types/README.md)

 ## Dependency Injection